hwding/rafty-kv/README.md

 A local, micro & distributed replica state machine(RSM) cluster **for learning** which implements *raft consensus algorithm* in a fully asynchronous way and does simple log replication.
 ### Introduction
 #### Implementation
-Using netty's event-driven udp for communication among nodes inside the cluster.
+Using netty's event-driven udp for async communication among nodes inside the cluster.

 #### Related readings
 - [CONSENSUS: BRIDGING THEORY AND PRACTICE